Package 'piar'

 chainable

 Are the index values in x period-over-period indexes, suitable for a chained calculation (the default)?
-This should be FALSE when x is a fixed-base (direct) index.
+This should be FALSE when x contains fixed-base (direct) index values.

 contrib